chrisant996/clink-gizmos/README.md

 Script Name | Description
 -|-
 auto_argmatcher.lua | Reads a config file and automatically creates argmatchers (completion generators) for specified programs by parsing their help text output.
+Refer to the usage information in the script file for details. autopull.lua | Periodically runs `git pull` in a configurable list of directories.
 Refer to the usage information in the script file for details. cwdhistory.lua | Adds cwd history that is saved between sessions.
 Use Alt-Ctrl-PgUp to show the cwd history popup list.
 Refer to the usage information in the script file for details. divider.lua | Automatically prints a divider line before and after running certain commands.
 The list of commands is configurable.
 Refer to the usage information in the script file for details. fuzzy_history.lua | Adds an autosuggest strategy `fuzzy_history` which can ignore path or file extension when providing suggestions from the command history list.
 Refer to the usage information in the script file for details.